 Green Anole

 The green anole is the only type of anole that is native to the United States.
 These lizards can be kept alone or in a group, with only one male per enclosure.
 Full grown, they reach 7-9 inches long with half of that being tail.
-You can keep 3-4 anole in a 20 gallon tall aquarium (they like to climb).
+You can keep 3-4 anole in a 20-gallon tall aquarium (they like to climb).

-Pygmy Chameleons
+Pygmy Chameleon

 Pygmy chameleons are only suitable for the experienced chameleon keeper.
 The most common pygmy chameleons found available as pets are the bearded pygmy chameleon (or bearded leaf chameleon), spectral pygmy chameleon, and pitted pygmy chameleon.
 They get around 3 inches long.
 Unlike most other chameleons, they can be kept in an aquarium and can be kept in groups.
-The rule is 5 gallons per pygmy chameleon, so you can keep up to 2 in a 10 gallon aquarium or up to 4 in a 20 gallon.
+The rule is 5 gallons per pygmy chameleon, so you can keep up to 2 in a 10-gallon aquarium or up to 4 in a 20 gallon.

-Leopard Geckos
+Leopard Gecko

-I see on a lot of websites people saying you can keep an adult leopard gecko in a 10 gallon aquarium.
-I really believe that is too small and that a 20 gallon is much better.
-My leopard gecko is quite active, and once you add in their caves, a water bowl, and any other decor, there is just no room for all that in a 10 gallon!
+I see on a lot of websites people saying you can keep an adult leopard gecko in a 10-gallon aquarium.
+I really believe that is too small and that a 20-gallon is much better.
+My leopard gecko is quite active, and once you add in their caves, a water bowl, and any other decor, there is just no room for all that in a 10 gallon.

-Fat Tail Geckos
+Fat Tail Gecko

 Fat tail geckos are from desert areas of West Africa.
 They get around 7-9 inches long.
 Their care is similar to leopard geckos, but they like it more humid.
 Fat tail geckos are shyer than leopard geckos.

-Crested Geckos
+Crested Gecko

 Crested geckos are originally from New Caledonia.
-You can keep 1 adult in a 20 gallon aquarium.
+You can keep 1 adult in a 20-gallon aquarium.
 They require 60-80% humidity and are primarily tree dwellers.
 Adults grow to about 4 to 4-1/2 inches in body length.
 With their tail, they can be 8 inches long.
 It is common for them to drop their tails and they will then be tailless forever as they do not regenerate like other geckos.

 Nano Reef

-A nano reef is a reef aquarium that is 40 gallons or less.
+A nano reef is a reef aquarium that is 30 gallons or less.
 They are better suited for experienced aquarists.

-I hope this helped give you some ideas on what you can keep in a 10 to 20 gallon aquarium.
+I hope this helped give you some ideas on what you can keep in a 10 to 20-gallon aquarium.